Karimnagar: Sports

-United Karimnagar district has produced many sports persons from the rural level in sports like Karate, Cricket, Kabaddi, Kho-kho and many other sports.
-Dr.B.R.Ambedkar sports complex is the primary sports complex in the city of Karimnagar.
-The sports complex has a main stadium used for sports like Athletics, Cricket, Football, an indoor stadium, a hockey field, swimming pool, khokho grounds, basketball courts.
+United Karimnagar district has produced many sports persons from the rural level in sports like Karate, Cricket, Kabaddi, Kho-Kho and many other sports.
+Dr. B.R.
+Ambedkar Sports Complex is the primary sports complex in the city of Karimnagar.
+The sports complex has a main stadium used for sports like Athletics, Cricket, Football, an indoor stadium, a hockey field, swimming pool, kho-kho grounds, basketball courts.
 Another indoor stadium was built inside SRR college.

 Healthcare

-Karimnagar has evolved into a major health centre for its surrounding districts because it is centrally located to all the nearby Districts and Talukas like Jagtial, Siricilla, Ramagundam, Peddapalli, Mancherial, Siddipet, Komaram Bheem, Manthani, Huzurabad, Jammikunta, Husnabad, Sultanabad, Vemulawada, Korutla, Metpalli, Choppadhandi, Manakondur, Bejjanki, Thimmapur, Dharmapuri, Kodimyal, Malyal, Gangadhara and Kalva Srirampur.
+Karimnagar has evolved into a major health center for its surrounding districts because it is centrally located to all the nearby Districts and Talukas like Jagtial, Siricilla, Ramagundam, Peddapalli, Mancherial, Siddipet, Komaram Bheem, Manthani, Huzurabad, Jammikunta, Husnabad, Sultanabad, Vemulawada, Korutla, Metpalli, Choppadhandi, Manakondur, Bejjanki, Thimmapur, Dharmapuri, Kodimyal, Malyal, Gangadhara and Kalva Srirampur.

 Patients come from all over the surrounding districts.
-Karimnagar has two medical institutions Chalmeda Anand Rao Institute of Medical Sciences and Prathima Institute of Medical Sciences.
-There is also a Cancer hospital in the city.
+Karimnagar has three medical institutions, Government Medical College, Chalmeda Anand Rao Institute of Medical Sciences, and Prathima Institute of Medical Sciences.
+There is also a cancer hospital in the city.
 The Newly opened Mother and Child care hospital is next to the Government hospital.
 Government Civil Hospital is the dominant medical institution.

 Tourism

-Lower Manair Dam is one of the biggest dams in the state of Telangana.
-LMD is the major tourism spot for the people of Karimnagar city.
-It has boating facilities.
-Ujwala park and Deer park near LMD are another major part of city's tourism.
+Lower Manair Dam (LMD) is one of the largest dams in the state of Telangana.
+LMD is a major tourism spot for people of Karimnagar and the surrounding area.
+The dam has boating facilities.

+Ujwala park and Deer park near LMD are another major part of the city's tourism.

-A cable bridge has been under construction on Maner River at Housing Board Colony and Sadashivpalli once completed it will attract tourists.
-The cable bridge is scheduled to open in 2023 and once opened it will shorten the distance to Warangal by 7 KM.
-Manair river front development has been proposed by the Chief minister of Telangana after his ministers visited Sabarmati river front in Ahmedabad on Sabarmati river.
+The Karimnagar Cable Bridge has been constructed on Manair River between Housing Board Colony and Sadashivpalli, opened in 2023, it shortens the distance to Warangal by 7 KM.
+The bridge is part of the large Manair Riverfront project which has been proposed by the Chief Minister of Telangana after his ministers visited Sabarmati riverfront in Ahmedabad on Sabarmati river.

 Culture

 Telugu is the major language spoken in Karimnagar; Urdu is also widely spoken.
 The typical attire includes the traditional Chira and Pancha, and also modern dress styles.
+Kurta Pajama is also worn by many.
 Karimnagar Silver Filigree is one of the local silverware handicrafts.